Kakamotobi/Learned/DSA/03-Problem-Solving-Patterns.md

   let maxSum = 0;
   let tempSum = 0;

-  // Store the first combination in maxSum. for (let i = 0; i < num; i++) {
+  // Store the first combination in maxSum.
+We need to initialize first value to be able to implement a sliding window. for (let i = 0; i < num; i++) {
      maxSum += arr[i];
   }
-  // Sync tempMax with maxSum.
+  // Sync tempSum with maxSum.
   tempSum = maxSum;

   // Loop: starting from the number after the first combination.